GitanElyon/flare/README.md

 # Features

 - **Fast scanning**: Automatically detects applications from standard `.desktop` file locations (`/usr/share/applications`, `~/.local/share/applications`).
+- **Smart ordering**: Sorts applications by usage frequency, keeping your most used apps at the top.
 - **TUI interface**: Clean, terminal-based user interface.
 - **Instant filtering**: Real-time search filtering as you type.
 - **File Explorer**: Browse and select files directly.
 Start with `~/` or `/` to search files exclusively, or type a path after an app name to pass it as an argument.